-I always love road trips especially when all I have to do is ride buses and enjoy the views from my window and get the short town to town stopovers along the way.
+I always love road trips especially when all I have to do is ride buses and enjoy the views from my window and get the brief glimpses of the towns during quick stopovers along the way.
 Driving a 639-mile road trip from New Orleans to Florida for over 10 hours in a compact car is a totally different experience.

 Through the US ‘marshlands’

 You can be in Orlando from New Orleans in an hour or so by plane, but my travel buddy and I decided to drive the 639-mile trip which he described as a “marshland-ey alligator-ey adventure.”
 The route is filled with lakes, rivers, and marshlands all along the way from New Orleans, through Mississippi, Alabama and finally Florida.

 We drove around the French Quarter a couple of times before finally heading out of New Orleans in a rented 2015 Volkswagen Beetle.
 I was having doubts about how the little thing could take us all the way to Orlando.
 Little did I know my doubts were not unfounded.